 Project: Mathematical modelling for the regional quantification of endemic Cholera risk under climate and demographic variation

-Supervisor: Professor Fayyaz Memon and Dr Albert Chen
+Supervisor: Professor Fayyaz Memon and Professor Albert Chen

 Deborah graduated from the University of Exeter in 2015 with a MEng (Hons) in Civil Engineering and is looking to stay here in Exeter for the duration of the WISE programme in order to undertake her research project with Professor Fayyaz Memon.
 Her MEng dissertation was titled: ‘Design of a lightweight and compact water filtration system for disaster-stricken communities.’